rflynn/imgmin/README.txt

 Windows live background:   82
 Twitter user JPEG images:  30-100, apparently not enforcing quality

+This is a fine strategy and is low-risk, straight-forward and inexpensive.

 But for optimal results it is not that simple.
 Compression results rely heavily on the data being compressed.
 This means that visual quality is not uniform for